Ashira explores the economics of innovation, with a focus on stakeholder readiness for the future of transportation

 • Articulating domestic trends in “innovation appetites” (AAM, UAS, and high-speed overland corridors) for economically impactful aviation industry states (GAMA 2025, 2020) and emerging state hubs

-I am most interested in the impact of contextual pressures and tensions on technology adoption pathways, and how regional and national policies incentivize and fossilize said growth.
+I am most interested in the contextual pressures and tensions on technology adoption pathways, and how regional and national policies incentivize and fossilize said growth.

 Previous